1um0s/notes-2021/feb09/introduction-and-overview.md

 *data processing needs.*

-Map Reduce - Explores a programming paradigm to **abstract** out messy details (parallelization, fault-tolerance, data distribution and load balancing in a library) in parallel programming -\> Making it easier for programmers to parallelize programs-\>
+Map Reduce - Explores a programming paradigm to **abstract** out messy details (parallelization, fault-tolerance, data distribution and load balancing in a library) in parallel programming  → Making it easier for programmers to parallelize programs →
 *The issues of how to parallelize the computation, distribute the data, and handle failures conspire to obscure the original simple computation with large amounts of complex code to deal with these issues.
 As a reaction to this complexity, we designed a new abstraction that allows us to express the simple computations we were trying to perform but hides the messy details of parallelization, fault-tolerance, data distribution and load balancing in a library.*
-1)  parallel programming becomes important 2003 dennard scaling failed. -\> (Ref.
+1)  parallel programming becomes important 2003 dennard scaling failed.  → (Ref.
 No free lunch for developer) - 2004 map reduce for large data processing \-\--BS?
 2)  Amount of data available grows.

 # Approaches